andrew-curthoys/curthoys-io/content/traveler/2021_09-costa_rica/07-westin.md

 "Dinner"

 "Are you serious?
-It's 6 o'clock?
-What the hell is the matter with these people?"
+It's 6 o'clock? *What is the matter with you people?*"

 They spent the sunset preening themselves for a mediocre dinner at any one of the remarkably average dining establishments on the property.
 I'm losing my mind here.